RudrakshGupta0413/RudrakshGupta0413/README.md

 ###

+<h4 align="left"><ul>
-<h4 align="left"><ul><li>🎯 I’m currently working on developing scalable web applications by integrating AI/ML for better efficiency.</li> <li>🤝 I’m looking to collaborate on projects that leverage AI/ML and enhance user experiences. </li> <l1>🌱 I’m currently learning advanced concepts in data science and analytics.</l1><l1>💬 Ask me about full-stack development, DSA, or    building platforms for social impact.</l1><li>⚡ Fun fact: I’m passionate about using technology to solve real-world problems and bridge gaps in accessibility.</li></h4>
+  <li>🎯 I’m currently working on developing scalable web applications by integrating AI/ML for better efficiency.</li>
+  <li>🤝 I’m looking to collaborate on projects that leverage AI/ML and enhance user experiences. </li>
+  <l1>🌱 I’m currently learning advanced concepts in data science and analytics.</l1>
+  <l1>💬 Ask me about full-stack development, DSA, or building platforms for social impact.</l1>
+  <li>⚡ Fun fact: I’m passionate about using technology to solve real-world problems and bridge gaps in accessibility.</li>
+                                                                                                                             </ul>  </h4>

 ###